Fire and rescue services

 Check you're entering a licensed gambling venue.

-You must carry photo ID in Portugal.
+You must carry photo ID.

 More information: